Shanna Moakler

 Moakler eventually branched out into an acting career, appearing as a regular for two seasons on the USA Network television series Pacific Blue in 1998, and in 2005 she starred as herself on the reality television series Meet the Barkers with her then-husband Travis Barker, drummer in the rock band Blink-182.
-The series aired for two seasons on MTV.
 She hosted E!'s Bridalplasty during its two-month run in 2010/2011.
 In January 2014, it was announced that Moakler had joined the cast of the VH1 reality series, Hollywood Exes.

-Moakler's private life has been much discussed in the media, including her relationship with rock singer Billy Idol, Olympic champion boxer Oscar De La Hoya and Hollywood actor Dennis Quaid.

 Moakler has served as the executive producer of the Miss Nevada USA state pageant since 2012, after joining as a director in 2011, and acquired the Miss Utah USA franchise in 2018.

 Early life

 Moakler, who is of German, Irish, Portuguese, and Polish descent, was born in Providence, Rhode Island.
 She has two older brothers and had an older sister, who died in 2012.
 As a child, Moakler enjoyed weekend visits to her grandfather's farm, where she could "play outdoors and be a tomboy."
 Moakler was a competitive roller skater for 12 years (participating in roller skating competitions analogous to ice skating competitions).
 She attended Barrington High School, where she claims to have been "the biggest dork."
 According to Moakler, she was 4 ft 11 in and 75 lb until she finally hit puberty at age 17.
 By the time she graduated, however, Moakler had dated the captain of the football team and was voted as best dressed.
 She moved to Miami after high school to pursue a modeling career.
 Moakler later moved to New York City and then to Los Angeles.